10 delicious dishes you must try in Cologne

 It's a street food that's extremely popular in Germany!
 It's ideal for grabbing a quick lunch on a busy day of sightseeing.
 Vendors can be found almost any time of day.
 The sausage is grilled and cut into pieces, then served with a sweet and sour curry sauce on top.
 It comes with bread, fries, and your desired sauce, which you can add if you wish.

 The people of Cologne believe that cheese sandwiches are an authentic, typical dish of the area.
-This sandwich is easy to make and only requires one loaf of rye bread, which is cut in half.
+So that, this sandwich is easy to make and only requires one loaf of rye bread, which is cut in half.
 First, spread butter on the bread, then add a generous amount of cheese."
 It pairs well with beer and makes for a filling snack if you get hungry while sightseeing.

 A must-try while in Cologne is the local beer!